-There’s this amazing video on Indy Hall’s website from our 5 year anniversary party.
+There’s this amazing video from Indy Hall’s 5 year anniversary party.
 People are reveling and reflecting.
 Some of them may have had a few drinks before the camera turned on.
 But I love it because it’s so honest, and a beautiful snapshot of what a coworking community can mean to the people inside of it.

-A few weeks ago, Melissa Mesku posted a story on New Worker Magazine about her own personal story about keys to two contrasting coworking spaces.
+I was thinking about AJ’s comment while reading an article that Melissa Mesku posted on New Worker Magazine about her own personal story about keys to two contrasting coworking spaces.

 A physical key is inferior to a swipe card in nearly every technical way, but as Melissa so aptly pointed out: